Skip to Content

 My digital and printable packing guide on Etsy.
 Filled with packing planning prompts for your next trip!

 As the weather starts to cool down, the leaves start to change colour.
-The red and yellow leaves make for some pretty beautiful pictures.
+The red and yellow leaves make for some pretty beautiful pictures in Scotland.

-The downside is that you have to have good timing because after the leaves change, they fall.
+The downside is that you have time it perfectly because after the leaves change, they fall… and that is not pretty at all!

 Visiting Edinburgh in the fall is tricky.
 You might miss the changing of the leaves and only see the bare branches on the trees, which definitely isn’t as nice.